sergeymkrt/BudgetApp/README.md

 ### Automatic Transaction Categorization

-1. When you create a transaction, it starts with `Status = "New"`
+1. When you create a transaction, it starts with `Status = New`
 2. The **Notifications Worker** polls for uncategorized transactions every 10 seconds
 3. For each transaction, it calls the **Rules Service** to find a matching rule
 4. Rules match patterns (e.g., `"netflix"`, `"uber"`) against the transaction description/merchant